 We believe the keys are 1) easier interconnection and siting for new generation, 2) better access to the transmission systems (in this case, the intertie with British Columbia), and 3) customer choice.

-In Alberta specifically, the regulators are looking into enhancing the Pool’s ability to monitor the market, investigate problems and take action.
+In Alberta specifically, the regulators have recently enhanced the Power Pool’s ability to monitor the market, investigate problems and take action.
 We also support strong enforcement of rules that govern participation in the Alberta market.

-Currently, that enforcement authority is exercised by both the Pool and the Competition Bureau.
+Our understanding is that the original investigation was initiated by the Power Pool’s Market Surveillance Administrator.
+The Power Pool Council has the jurisdiction to refer matters to the Competition Bureau.
+That is what the Power Pool Council did in this case.
+We are confident that the Bureau’s investigation will show that at all times we acted within the rules of the Power Pool of Alberta and applicable Canadian competition law.